hpe-dev-incubator/hpe-dev-portal/content/blog/oauth2-for-hpe-greenlake-data-services-cloud-console.md

 ![Confirmation of the API Definition Import](/img/postman-import-load.png "OpenAPI 3.0 Confirmation")

-As a result of the upload of the DSCC API, Postman can then place the API definition under the Postman API menu as shown in the below picture.
-Note that Postman validates that DSCC API definition doesn't have any issues as shown at the very bottom of the picture.
+As a result of the upload of the DSCC API definition file, the Postman will show the API definition tree under the Postman API menu as shown in the below picture.
+Note that Postman validates that DSCC API definition doesn't contain any issues as shown by the message at the very bottom of the following picture.

 ![DSCC API loaded](/img/postman-api-loaded.png "DSCC API definition loaded")